 5X Points on Airfare with Amex Platinum

 American Express has confirmed that the Amex Platinum will earn 5X points on airfare purchased directly with airlines and through American Express Travel.
-This benefit does not extend to Business Platinum Card.
+This benefit does not extend to Business Platinum Card for purchases with airlines, but it does apply to flights and prepaid hotels booked on amextravel.com.

 Prior to October 6, 2016, the Amex Platinum earned 1X on airfare purchased directly with airlines; this is a significant improvement.
 Furthermore, presently the most points offered by any other card for airfare purchased directly with an airline is 3X points (Chase Sapphire Reserve®), which places the Amex Platinum as the undisputed go-to card to use for airfare purchases, considering the value of American Express Membership Rewards points.